Accepting Your Offer

 If your letter of offer does not have any conditions, there is no need to submit an updated transcript.

 Newly admitted students are encouraged to apply for government student loans/OSAP as soon as possible in order to ensure that their applications are processed by the beginning of the academic session.
 Beginning the first week of June, the Student Financial Services office will begin reaching out to all incoming students to offer an individual financial counselling session either by phone or skype.

 Please remember to sign both sides of the response form with your original signature.
-An electronic copy must be submitted to UME Enrolment Services (intructions below) to meet the deadline of May 26th 2020.
+An electronic copy must be submitted to UME Enrolment Services (intructions below) to meet the deadline as specified in your Offer Letter.

 Personal cheques and bank transfers are not accepted.
 The certified cheque/money order must be made payable to “The University of Toronto” or you can pay by credit card through your ACORN account (instructions below).

-Information regarding registration will be sent out later this month, including our forms for the 2020/2021 cycle.
+Information regarding registration will be sent out after the Offer Letter, including our forms for the 2021/2022 cycle.
 Once again, congratulations!

 Congratulations on Receiving an Offer!